TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson_102_interactive_mode.md

 ## Instructor's Note
 1. Do Now
-	1. Ask students to label the parts of the IDE and log into their account
+	1. Display photo of the IDE and asks students to label the IDE
+	2. After labeling the IDE have students make sure they can log into their IDE account
 2. Lesson
 	1. Say the part on bottom half of the screen is called a console:
 		1. Define: Console is a place where you can interact with a program.
 Sometimes called a shell or a terminal